 If your digital workplace communications are built around Zoom, you can make user of its Gmail integration.
 Instantly escalate any chat to a video collaboration system straight from your inbox, whatever device you’re using.

-Or maybe you’d prefer to delve into something native to the G Suite, the team has invested a lot in the Hangouts premise to ensure it works seamlessly across all Google apps for work.
+Or maybe you’d prefer to delve into something native to Google Workspace, the team has invested a lot in the Hangouts premise to ensure it works seamlessly across all Google apps for work.
 Start a Hangouts Chat or even a Hangouts Meet from directly inside Gmail, or use the apps standalone to keep your team conversation flowing.

 Google apps for work can facilitate brainstorming

 Also native to Google apps for work is Jamboard, a digital whiteboard that can help bring your remote team together to brainstorm, work on projects, or even discuss the company’s mission and vision.
 That said, Jamboard works best with additional kit, and Google marketplace has other apps - both paid and free - that can also crowdsource ideas and help facilitate brainstorming, that most essential of collaboration tools.

 Purists can draw flowcharts, UML, mindmaps, UI mockups, sitemaps and network diagrams using Creately.
 They claim to help you draw diagrams up to three times faster compared to traditional software, but this is a paid tool so you’ll want to be a real diagram nut to shell out.

 Miro, formerly RealtimeBoard, calls itself the most intuitive visual collaboration and whiteboarding platform for agile teams.
 Brainstorm and organize ideas, create flowcharts and diagrams, manage your backlog and create user story maps using the tool, which integrates with Google Drive and Google Contacts for easy sharing.